 In addition to your chosen modules, Masters students attend the graduate seminar where you will have the opportunity to engage with other students’ work and present your own work.
 You can also attend the departmental seminar where you can listen to and question invited speakers.

-The department has a very active graduate community and every year there are at least 10-12 reading groups on a wide variety of topics, in which graduate students participate along with staff.
+The department has a very active graduate community and every year there are reading groups on a wide variety of topics, in which graduate students participate along with staff.
 Other departmental activities include the annual Reading Weekend and Philosophy Rocks.
 Our graduate students also organise the annual Understanding Value conference.

 If you wish to continue to the PhD at Sheffield, you can apply for a place during your Masters course.
 You will usually need a Distinction in your Masters.
 You can apply for PhD funding to support further study.